A Beginner’s Guide to Sustainable Travel | Guest Post

 Multiple environmental projects (like My Climate or Reforestum) offer carbon offset schemes, which allow you to figure out how much carbon dioxide you produce and invest a certain amount in order to balance that out.

-The funds go directly to supporting projects of these organizations, which aim to produce clean energy and reducing carbon emissions.
+The funds go directly to supporting projects of these organizations, which aim to produce clean energy and reduce carbon emissions.

 4. Pack light